 I want to hear from you!

-If you have started a women’s creative circle or sister group, I’d love to know more about what you’ve created and how it works.
+If you have started a women’s circle or sister group, I’d love to know more about what you’ve created and how it works.
 Let me know by leaving a comment below.